buttahtoast/helmize/hugo/content/documentation/usage/customization/post_renderers.md

 ## Return

-An Identifier can have following return values (YAML Print):
+The following return values (YAML Print) are considered:

 * `errors` - `<slice>` <br>
   A list of errors which occured during identifier evaluation.
 The error will make helmize fail with your error message.